nitkannen/multimodal-cultural-fairness/README.md

 * Controlling the Fidelity and Diversity of Deep Generative Models via Pseudo Density
 * DIG In: Evaluating Disparities in Image Generations with Indicators for Geographic Diversity
 * Exposing flaws of generative model evaluation metrics and their unfair treatment of diffusion models.
 NEURIPS 2023
+* Inspecting the Geographical Representativeness of Images from Text-to-Image Models

 ## Culture Grounding
 * A Computational Approach to Identifying Cultural Keywords Across Languages